eramons/techblog/content/post/thinkpadw500.md

 I own a SPI flasher (from the time I flashed Coreboot to my librem and I needed to have a brick-contingency plan).

-The flash chip on the mainboard of the W500 has 16 pins.
-I had a SPI pin clip, however it was a 8-pin only, so I had to order a new one.
+The flash chip on the mainboard of my W500 has 8 pins.
+I had a SPI 8-pin clip.

+_The blogs of the guys I mentioned before referenced mainboards featuring a 16-pin chip.
+Since they were playing with exactly the same laptop than me, I thought that would be the case for me as well.
+So I ordered a 16-pin clip and let the project on hold, mainly waiting for the clip to arrive.
+Funny fact I discovered only after dissasembling: my mainboard had a 8-pin chip!_

 ### 1.2.
 ROM Size